Can You Stain Teak Wood? — Furniture, Fences, and More

 Generally, it’s lighter and can penetrate the wood pores thoroughly compared to varnish, shellac, or polyurethane.
 It has a thin layer, so you must apply several coats for the best result.
 Also, it dries very fast, so you can finish the application process faster.

-However, we don’t recommend lacquer for your outdoor furniture and other structures because it’s not durable enough.
-Instead, we suggest polyurethane as it can better protect the teak wood against harsh elements.
+However, I don’t recommend lacquer for outdoor furniture and other structures because it’s not durable enough.
+Instead, use a polyurethane product as it can better protect teak wood against harsh elements.

 Painting vs Staining vs Sealing Teak Wood